SelimWaly/commits-farm/README.md

 6. Create an empty folder on your computer dedicated to this program.
 7. Create a Python file in that new folder and paste the program's code inside of it.
 8. Change the username inside (currently written mine) and change the GitHub repository to the name of the GitHub repository you created.
-9. Run the program using any Python interpreter
+9. Run the program using any Python interpreter.

 *The program should now work.
 If any errors or issues occur, don't hesitate to create an issue here in this repository.*
 <br>
 <br>

 **WARNING: DO NOT RUN THIS SCRIPT IN THE DESKTOP OR ANY DIRECTORY SIMILAR TO THAT.
 PLEASE CREATE A FOLDER DEDICATED TO THIS FARM TO PREVENT ISSUES WITH YOUR COMPUTER OR RANDOM FILES APPEARING ON YOUR COMPUTER.**

 ## License